 To implement at the university level a “Survey and Analysis” office who can design and analyse the results of the various surveys towards students and external stakeholders (employers, parents, partners, etc.).
 This office can provide support in order to design and implement the various assessment grids (course assessment, study programme assessment) (Activity 2.1)

-In the case of recognition of periods of studies abroad, it may be recommended that the decision, including the amount of transferred credits, should be decentralized and taken at the level of higher education institutions according to consistent criteria with focus on learning outcomes ( Activity 4)

-Recognition of periods of study should be based on comparability of learning outcomes.
-Higher education institution should consider recognizing credits based on the comparability of the aims and learning outcomes of the programme and not individual course units and record nobility as a whole and not component by component (Activity 4)
+,

 There should be a possibility to list recognized course units taken at another university on the transcript to the Azerbaijani diploma, even if they do not match with the subjects in the State Standards (Activity 4.3)

 During the visits, it appeared that the learning agreement is either not well known, or not used in a systematic way.
 Consequently, it is strongly recommended to develop agreed mobility based on leaning agreements according to the European model, because it the best way to resolve easily the problems of mobility and recognition The implementation of joint programmes may be also a good way (Activity 4.3)